protagonist vs. antagonist

 While the antagonist’s motivations can vary, there are some common reasons why writers pit their characters against each other.
 One reason is that it provides a way to explore different aspects of the human experience.
 By pitting two characters against each other, a writer can force them to confront their fears, flaws, and desires.

 Additionally, conflict helps to create tension and suspense, propelling the story forward and keeping readers engaged.
-Finally, conflict can serve as a metaphor for the significant struggles we all face.
+Finally, conflict can serve as a metaphor for the struggles we all face.

 By understanding the motivation behind an antagonist’s actions, we may be better equipped to deal with our own challenges.